 The M103 is a terrible grind until the 120mm is unlocked and is one of the hardest tier 9 grinds.
-I suggest even unlocking the 120mm that will be used on he T110E5 since the difference between the two 120mm’s is that much.
+I suggest even unlocking the 120mm that will be used on the T110E5.
+The difference between the two 120mm guns is that much.
 The M103’s armor on the front of the tank has many holes and suffers from module damage.
 Tier 8-10 tanks can penetrate it reliably so do your best to cover up as much as possible.
 Mobility is an upgrade over the T32 but isn’t as fast as some other tier 9 heavy tanks.
 The main feature is the firepower with the top 120mm which makes it decent tier 9 tank.
 Due to the low armor the M103 can’t always perform as a heavy but the smooth firing top 120mm is a delight to use.

 The T110E5 is and improvement over the M103 in every aspect.
-It ismuch smaller than the M103, has much more frontal armor, is more mobile, more accurate, and it’s gun has a faster rate of fire.
+Its much smaller than the M103, has much more frontal armor, is more mobile, more accurate, and it’s gun has a faster rate of fire.
 This combination makes the T110E5 one of the best tier 10 heavy tanks.
 It can function in the heavy tank role but it also has enough mobility to re-position like a medium tank.
 The main downside of the T110E5 is the extremely poor side/rear armor that can be an Achilles heal.
 If you are flanked or hit by SPGs in this area the damage will start to pile up quickly.

 T110E5 Tank Guide: https://wotguru.com/tank-guide-t110e5/

 T110E5 Weak Spots: https://wotguru.com/weak-spots-guide-t110e5/

 Non-Turreted Tank Destroyer Line (T3 HMC -> T110E3)